WHU-WZP/wzpacademicpages.github.io/_pages/research.md

         display: inline-block;
         color: #999;
         padding: 2px;">
         Fig13.
-The schematic of the developed ultrasonic flowmeter.
+The structure of the broadband PMUTs with a resonant cavity.
     </div>
     <p> </p>
  </center>

+## Shanghai Industrial μTechnology Research Institute research experience:
-2.Designed and developed a high-sensitivity bowel sound electronic monitor based on PMUTs.
+1.Designed and developed a miniaturized transit-time ultrasonic flowmeter based on ScAlN PMUTs for small-diameter applications.
-Abstract: Bowel sounds contain some important human physiological parameters which can reflect information about intestinal function.
-In this work, in order to realize real-time monitoring of bowel sounds, a portable and wearable bowel sound electronic monitor based on piezoelectric micromachined ultrasonic transducers (PMUTs) is proposed.
-This prototype consists of a sensing module to collect bowel sounds and a GUI (graphical user interface) based on LabVIEW to display real-time bowel sound signals.
-The sensing module is composed of four PMUTs connected in parallel and a signal conditioning circuit.
-The sensitivity, noise resolution, and non-linearity of the bowel sound monitor are measured in this work.
-The result indicates that the designed prototype has high sensitivity (-142.69 dB), high noise resolution (50 dB at 100 Hz), and small non-linearity.
-To demonstrate the characteristic of the designed electronic monitor, continuous bowel sound monitoring is performed using the electronic monitor and a stethoscope on a healthy human before and after a meal.
-Through comparing the experimental results and analyzing the signals in the time domain and frequency domain, this bowel sound monitor is demonstrated to record bowel sounds from the human intestine.
-This work displays the potential of the sensor for the daily monitoring of bowel sounds.<br/>
+Abstract: Transit-time ultrasonic flowmeters (TTUFs) are among the most widely used devices for flow measurements.
+However, traditional TTUFs are usually based on a bulk piezoelectric transducer, which limits their application in small-diameter channels.
+In this paper, we developed a miniaturized TTUF based on scandium-doped aluminum nitride (ScAlN) piezoelectric micromachined ultrasonic transducers (PMUTs).
+The proposed TTUF contains two PMUT-based transceivers and a π-type channel.
+The PMUTs contain 13 × 13 square cells with dimensions of 2.8 × 2.8mm2.
+To compensate for the acoustic impedance mismatch with liquid, a layer of polyurethane is added to the surface of the PMUTs as a matching layer.
+The PMUT-based transceivers show good transmitting sensitivity (with 0.94 MPa/V surface pressure) and receiving sensitivity (1.79 mV/kPa) at a frequency of 1 MHz in water.
+Moreover, the dimensions of the π-type channel are optimized to achieve a measurement sensitivity of 82 ns/(m/s) and a signal-to-noise ratio (SNR) better than 15 dB.
+Finally, we integrate the fabricated PMUTs into the TDC-GP30 platform.
+The experimental results show that the developed TTUF provides a wide range of flow measurements from 2 to 300 L/h in a channel of 4 mm diameter, which is smaller than most reported channels.
+The accuracy and repeatability of the TTUF are within 0.2% and 1%, respectively.
+The proposed TTUF shows great application potential in industrial applications such as medical and chemical applications.<br/>
-The detail about this research can be found in [DIO:10.3390/mi13122221](http://dx.doi.org/10.3390/mi13122221){:target="_blank"}. <br/>
+The detail about this research can be found in [DIO:10.1038/s41378-023-00518-y](http://dx.doi.org/10.1038/s41378-023-00518-y){:target="_blank"} and [DIO:10.1109/MEMS49605.2023.10052185](http://dx.doi.org/10.1109/MEMS49605.2023.10052185){:target="_blank"}. <br/>
   <center>
     <img style = "
         border-radius: 0.3125em;
         box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"
         src = "../images/images_research/Fig14.png"
-        width = "80%">
+        width = "90%">
     <br>
    <div style = "
         color: orange;